kaisenlinux/manpages-dev/category/FTP/lFTP.md

        module module [ args ]

        Load given module using dlopen(3) function.
 If module name does not contain a slash, it is searched in directories specified by module:path variable.
-Argu‐ ments are passed to module_init function.
+Arguments  are  passed  to  mod‐ ule_init function.
 See README.modules for technical details.

        more files